NICMx/FORT-validator/docs/doc/usage.md

 ### `--tal`

-- Type: String (Path to file)
+- **Type:** String (Path to file)
-- Availability: `argv` and JSON
+- **Availability:** `argv` and JSON

 Path to the _Trust Anchor Locator_ (TAL), or to a directory that contains TALs.

 A TAL is a file that points to a _Trust Anchor_ (TA).
 A TA is a self-signed certificate that serves as root of an RPKI tree you want validated.

-The reason why you provide locators instead of anchors is to allow anchors to be officially updated without the need to awkwardly redistribute them.
+The reason why you provide locators instead of anchors is to allow the latter to be officially updated without the need to awkwardly redistribute them.

 Whichever registry serves as root of the tree you want to validate is responsible for providing you with its TAL.
 For convenience, Fort currently ships with the TALs of four of the five RIRs.
 (The exception is ARIN's, since you need to read and accept an [agreement](https://www.arin.net/resources/manage/rpki/tal/) before you can use it.)
 If you are paranoid, however, you'd be advised to get your own.